School Business Studies Trip to New York

 - Itinerary planning service

 Reaching more than a quarter of a mile into the Manhattan sky, the Empire State Building was the world's tallest building from its completion in 1931 until 1970.
-The view from the observatory on the eighty-sixth floor is one of the finest urban panoramas anywhere in the world.
+The Oberservation Deck wraps around the building's spire, providing 360-degree views of New York and beyond.
+From here, you’ll get one-of-a-kind views of Central Park, The Hudson River and East River, The Brooklyn Bridg...

-4 Hour guided walking tour, weaving together history, events, architecture and people of Downtown—the birthplace of New York and the financial capital of the world.
+This four hour guided walking tour, weaves together history, events, architecture and the people of Downtown - the birthplace of New York and the financial capital of the world.
 Stops include the U.S. Custom House, Trinity Church, Wall Street, the New York Stock Exchange and other architectural and cultural sites.

 The Staten Island Ferry exists predominantly for the purpose of getting commuters to and from Manhattan, but outside rush hour it’s also a fantastic way of taking a closer look at the Statue of Liberty and the Manhattan waterfront.

 New York has been home to the UN since the organisation’s inception at the end of World War II.
-A guided tour of the organisation’s headquarters takes in some of the UN’s most important organs, including the General Assembly and the Security Council.
-A unique opportunity to catch a glimpse inside the UN.
+A guided tour of the organisation’s headquarters, given by guides from a diverse range of countries, takes in some of the UN’s most important organs including the General Assembly and the Security Council.
+This offers visitors a unique opportunity to catch a glimpse inside the UN....

 Hostelling International NY

-It is just one block from Broadway Avenue and a main subway line, and only minutes from Central Park.
+The hostel is situated just one block from Broadway Avenue and a main subway line, and only minutes from Central Park.

 Best Western Fairfield Inn